2027 NFL Draft Odds: See Who’s Favored to Go 1st Overall in Next Year’s Draft

 - USC has the most first-overall picks coming from their school with six.
 Notre Dame, Georgia, and Oklahoma are tied for the second-most with five each

-- The first overall pick has been a quarterback in six of the last seven drafts, and eight of the last ten
+- The first overall pick has been a quarterback in 8 of the last 9 drafts, and 10 of the last 12

 - No running back has been selected first overall since Ki-Jana Carter in 1995

-- Three of the last seven first overall picks won the Heisman Trophy in their final college season – Caleb Williams, Bryce Young, Trevor Lawrence, and Travon Walker, the four most recent first overall picks, did not
+- Four of the last nine first overall picks won the Heisman Trophy in their final college season – Cam Ward, Caleb Williams, Bryce Young, Trevor Lawrence, and Travon Walker did not

 NFL Draft Position Over/Unders